fenago/apache-cassandra/lab_6.md

 #### Adding the descriptive stock name

-Until now, the `packtcdma` keyspace has three tables, which are `alertlist` , `quote` , and `watchlist`.
+Until now, the `fenagocdma` keyspace has three tables, which are `alertlist` , `quote` , and `watchlist`.
 To add the descriptive stock name, one can think of only adding a column of stock name to `alertlist` only.
 As